a-barinov/liteqube/README.md

 During the installation, your dom0 update source will be changed to onion Qubes OS site.
 I hope you don't mind.

+If core net crashes or hangs on start (can happen if your network drivers require more memoty than intel's), try increasing memory allocated to 'core-net' from 208Mb to something bigger.

 ### USB
 This will create core-usb disposable qube and assign all sys-usb devises to it.
 [Usbguard](https://usbguard.github.io/) is deployed by default and is configured to only accept usb disks.
 To allow other device types (input devices, usb hubs, cameras, etc) you will need to tweak `/etc/usbguard/rules.conf` in debian-core.